-A concrete house is a home that is built with concrete as its primary structural element, specifically with concrete bearing walls.
+A concrete house is a home with concrete as its primary structural element, including concrete bearing walls.
 The concrete walls can be exposed or faced with other materials.
-The foundation and floors would be made of concrete and even the roof structure of a concrete house can be concrete.
+The foundation and floors would be made of concrete, and even the roof structure of a concrete house can be concrete.

 Concrete House Design Video

 Concrete House Pros and Cons

 - Durable Construction

 - Highly Fire Rated Structure

 - Concrete can be formed into just about any shape or design you want.